 The claims process can be immensely frustrating, but just because the insurance company initially denies your disability claim, that does not mean that your claim is invalid.
 In fact, insurance companies are notorious for wrongfully denying perfectly legitimate total disability claims.
 With the help of an experienced long term disability lawyer, you can push back against the insurance company’s reasons for denying your claim, present a strong appeal, and obtain the benefits you deserve.

-If you are a disabled pilot whose long term disability claim has been denied by your insurer, contact Abell and Capitan Law right away for a free, no-risk consultation.
+If you are a disabled pilot whose long term disability claim has been denied by your insurer, contact Capitan Law right away for a free, no-risk consultation.
 We have the skills and experience to help you appeal the denial and pursue the financial relief you are entitled to.
 Call us at (267) 419-7888 today.

 “Own Occupation” Disability Insurance Policies